-Forums are filling up with ‘first impressions’ of the new model, the boot being ogled and carpet tested in anticipation of on-snow use.
-And after a good bout of October snow, some folks have even gotten out on the boot for themselves, adding to the existing reviews – and the fervor.
+Forums are filling up with ‘first impressions,' the boot being ogled and carpet tested in anticipation of on-snow use.
+And after a good bout of October snow, some folks have even gotten out on it for themselves, adding to the existing reviews – and the fervor.

 It’s a juncture long in the making.
 But a tension marks the moment.
 Not only has the telemark populace seen season after season whiz by without a new telemark boot – not to mention free-heelers were long promised a line of footwear, not a single boot to carry all their expectations – the last eight months since Scarpa announced the new Tx Pro have been trying for the small community that is telemark skiing.